 We tidied up the fabric edges with scissors, so they had an equal margin.
 To ensure a neat finish, we cut two slits either side of the spine and pushed the flap into the gap, before gluing our edges into place.

 And here they are.
 Five fabric covered books made in about an hour, at a fraction of the cost of buying them in the shops.

 My daughter now how her own bespoke academic diary to take back to school, along with a collection of pretty notebooks.
 (To leave strewn across her floor!).

-For more glue craft inspiration check out our Super Easy Plantable Seed Paper Cards that we created for last month’s gardening challenge and our Decoupage With Autumn Leaves which is a lovely craft to try with children.
+For more glue craft inspiration check out our Super Easy Plantable Seed Paper Cards that we created for last month’s gardening challenge, our beautiful Sea Glass Sculpture and our Decoupage With Autumn Leaves which is a lovely craft to try with children.